toomasr/skype-bot/README.md

 run your copy of skype runtime

     java -jar skype-bot-core/target/skype-bot-0.0.1-SNAPSHOT.jar

+try: "~help" in some skype chat where the bot is present.

 Check out *skype-bot-plugin-api* and *skype-bot-plugin-example* if you want to add commands.